Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 This solution requires a RADIUS server on the network.

+**PAP** (Password Authentication Protocol) is the oldest and less secure authentication protocol.
+The client sends its credentials again and again in clear text to the server until it gets a response.
+The server responds with an authentication success or failure.

+**CHAP** (Challenge Handshake Authentication Protocol) is an upgrade of PAP.
+It still uses a username and a password, but the client does not send the password to the server.
+Instead, it sends the username and a MD5 hash of the password and an OTP (One-Time Password) provided by the server.
+Therefore, it is safe against replay attacks.
+However, it still sends the username and hash in clear, and the server needs to store the password (not a hash).

+**MS-CHAP** is the Microsoft implementation of CHAP that adds security features.
+It is used in PPP VPN implementations to secure the authentication process between the client and the server.
+It supports mutual authentication, its latest version is MS-CHAP v2.
+It is much better than CHAP but less secure than EAP.

-**EAP** (Extensible Authentication Protocol) allows more complex authentication mechanism for RADIUS.
+**EAP** (Extensible Authentication Protocol) is a framework allowing more complex authentication mechanism for RADIUS.
 EAP has multiple flavors depending on the vendor :

-- **EAP-MD5** uses a simple password for one-way authentication
+- **EAP-MD5** uses a simple password for one-way authentication (similar to CHAP)
 - **PEAP** (Protected EAP) co-created by Microsoft/Cisco/RSA.
   It allows user/password or domain membership authentication.
-  A certificate is used to identify the RADIUS server to the client
+  A certificate is used to identify the RADIUS server to the client.
 - **EAP-FAST** is Cisco-proprietary and simplifies PEAP to not use certificates.
 - **EAP-TLS** uses certificates both to identify the RADIUS server and the clients (all clients need a certificate).
 - **EAP-TTLS** uses a certificate to identify the server and a password to identify the client